 Most people are surprised to hear that the Badlands Amphitheatre is Canada’s largest outdoor stage.
 It’s the site for the award-winning Badlands Passion Play, but also the Canadian Icons concert series.

 On September 12, there’s a very cool, safely-spaced, outdoor event going on: Blues & Barbecue.
 You’ll get a bbq brisket meal, and can listen to 3 blues artists under the wide open Alberta sky.
 Camp at the Badlands Campground or snag a discount at Canalta Hotel like Ramada by Wyndham Drumheller Hotels and Suites or the Canalta Jurassic Hotel.
-Call 403-823-2001 for tickets or visit here for more details.
+Call 403-823-2001 for tickets.

 Peer into Cypress Hills Dark Sky Preserve